 Upon completion of the job, the Warp Runner Agent reports its status to the Control Plane, and uploads its logs and artifacts to GitHub Actions Artifacts.

-As an additional layer of security, all logs and artifacts produced by the Agent are scanned by a scrubber process to prevent the inadvertent exposure of key material by its subprocesses.
+As an additional layer of security, all logs and artifacts produced by the Agent are scanned by a scrubber process to prevent the by its subprocesses.

 The ephemeral API token for the job is revoked upon successful completion of the job.